 Note: Tianjin Harmonious, an associate of Coastal Wuhan, has a property development project in Tianjin.
 Pursuant to the disposal agreement between Coastal Wuhan and shareholders of Tianjin Harmonious, Coastal Wuhan is entitled to receive the Guaranteed Dividend from Tianjin Harmonious amounting to RMB1,834,000,000 (equivalent to HK\$2,086,336,000 as at the date of completion of the disposal transaction).
-Pursuant to the Disposal Agreement, the Group is still entitled to receive such Guaranteed Dividend from Tianjin Harmonious after the Disposal.
+Pursuant to the disposal agreement in respect of the disposal of the Century East Group, the Group is still entitled to receive the Guaranteed Dividend from Tianjin Harmonious after the Disposal.

 In previous years, Coastal Wuhan raised a loan of RMB1,601,000,000 (equivalent to HK\$1,841,309,000 as at the date of completion of the disposal transaction) from a financial institution, for which the right to receive the Guaranteed Dividend from Tianjin Harmonious has been pledged to secure.
 The obligation to repay the outstanding loan balance has been assigned to the Group upon completion of the Disposal.
 Even if the Group does not receive the Guaranteed Dividend, the Group is still obliged to repay this amount by November 2019, which is the original maturity of the loan.
-The outstanding balance of the loan has been accounted for and included in the interest-bearing bank and other borrowings under current liabilities.
+As at the date of this report, the maturity date of the said loan has been extended to November 2021.
+As at 31 March 2020, the outstanding balance of the loan has been accounted for and included in the interest-bearing bank and other borrowings under non-current liabilities (2019: current liabilities).

-During the year ended 31 March 2019, loss after taxation of HK\$55,998,000 (2018: HK\$1,003,000) attributed by the disposed subsidiaries have been included in the Group's consolidated statement of profit or loss and other comprehensive income.
+During the year ended 31 March 2019, loss after taxation of HK\$55,998,000 attributed by the disposed subsidiaries have been included in the Group's consolidated statement of profit or loss and other comprehensive income.

-Other than the consideration received from the disposal of the interest in the subsidiaries, the disposed subsidiaries had no significant contribution to the Group's operating, investing and financing cash flows for the years ended 31 March 2019 and 2018.
+Other than the consideration received from the disposal of the interest in the subsidiaries, the disposed subsidiaries had no significant contribution to the Group's operating, investing and financing cash flows for the year ended 31 March 2019.

-38. CONTINGENT LIABILITIES
+39. CONTINGENT LIABILITIES

-2019 HK\$'000 2018 HK\$'000

-Guarantees in respect of mortgage loans facilities granted to property purchasers (note) Guarantees in respect of loan facilities granted to an associate 396,151 - 3,892,220 1,564,878
+2020 HK\$'000 2019 HK\$'000 Guarantees in respect of mortgage loans facilities granted to property purchasers (note) - 396,151

-396,151 5,457,098